 Have clearly marked exits, a public address system, and a plan for emergencies.
 Whenever possible, have a designated security team that can facilitate communication, help address the concerns of your congregation, and be ready to call 911 if ever needed.
 Several other tips can be found in this special report.

 Regroup understands the unique and special attributes of houses of worship, where congregants and others may be more focused on exercising their various faiths than on potential man-made or natural hazards.
 A few features Regroup offers to help nonprofits, including houses of worship:

-- Unlimited text, voice, email and social media messaging
+- Text, voice, email and social media messaging

 - Unlimited groups so you can organize your contacts by location, role, ministry area, and much more

 - TipSafe Anonymous Reporting, so people can report suspicious activity or threats